AI Scavenger Hunt: Part 2

 Today we're continuing with new challenges.
 You'll work with the same partner format: driver (types prompts) and observer (watches and documents).
 Roles rotate between stages.

 Find your partner and enter each other's codes below to form your team.
+Reminder: You can use the built-in AI chat at /chat for these challenges.

 Partner Activity